Tim Kennedy (politician): 2024 special election

 On November 14, 2023, Kennedy announced that he would run for the soon-to-be vacated congressional seat held at the time by Brian Higgins.
 He won the election on April 30, 2024, defeating Republican nominee Gary Dickson.
 Kennedy received 68.6% of the vote to Dickson's 31.3%.

 2024

 Kennedy was sworn into the U.S. House of Representatives on May 6, 2024.

 The first bill Kennedy cosponsored was H.R.
 2530, the Nurse Staffing Standards for Patient Safety and Quality Care Act.
 In his first floor speech, he highlighted the need for safe staffing nurse-to-patient ratios.

 On the second anniversary of the racist shooting at Tops grocery store in Buffalo, Kennedy honored the victims in a 30-minute special order proceeding where he was joined by Rep. Jim Clyburn.
 He also introduced legislation with Rep. Grace Meng to ban the sale of enhanced body armor, which was used by the shooter in Buffalo.

 2025

-Kennedy voted for a resolution on June 9, 2025 that expressed gratitude to United States Immigration and Customs Enforcement (ICE) during the June 2025 Los Angeles protests.

-He voted to table the articles of impeachment introduced by Rep. Al Green against president Donald Trump on June 24, 2025.
+Kennedy voted to table the articles of impeachment introduced by Rep. Al Green against president Donald Trump on June 24, 2025.